 Our Halibut trips may include large Black Cod, Rockfish, or Lingcod.
 These are all considered bonus fish and our customers are always surprised every time they reel one of these additional fish into the boat.

 This season is very short.
-If you haven’t booked by February, chances are slim you can get on a boat.
-Give us a call today and see if we’ve had any cancellations!
+If you haven’t booked by March, chances are slim to get on a boat!

 At Ocean Sportfishing, we start our albacore fishing season in late July.
 We encourage our customers to try tuna fishing if they have never done so before.
 The coast of Washington offers some of the most exciting tuna fishing found anywhere in the world!
 Most of our customers simply haven’t tried tuna fishing because they mistakenly believe that it is necessary to travel to the tropics to catch one of the fastest fish in the ocean.
 A 2- or 3-Day fishing trip for tuna will provide the best fishing experience of a lifetime.